Igniting Insights: Innovation Leadership

 All interested participants must submit a brief application which is reviewed by a small team of Marquette University faculty and staff.
 There is no fee to apply and no transcript is required.
 There is a limited number of spaces available per cohort.

-A certificate of completion is provided to participants at the end of the 7-weeks with the option of attending an in-person event to commemorate the completion of the program.
+A certificate of completion is provided to participants at the end of the 7-weeks.
+Ongoing networking opportunities will be made available to program participants.

 This program is facilitated 100% online.
 Participants must have reliable access to the internet.
 Participants should be prepared to interact with their peers, facilitators, and guest innovators through Zoom.
 The program also relies on a web-based community platform Circle.